obsidiansystems/obelisk/guides/app-deploy/README.md

 ![](assets/virtualbox-dashboard-nixos.png)

-If you are on a network with DHCP on your wireless or network card then select right-click on the "NixOS" image and click "Settings".
+If you are on a network with DHCP on your wireless or network card then right-click on the "NixOS" image and click "Settings".
 Go to the "Network" section and make "Attached to:" set to "Bridged Adapter".

 ![](assets/virtualbox-image-settings-network.png)